Payroll Tax: What It Is, How to Calculate It

 Payroll tax is complex.
 The calculations are nitpicky, and the penalties are steep.
 Even paying payroll taxes just a day late comes with a 2% penalty on the amount due, with that penalty rising as high as 15% for past due payroll taxes.

-If you’d rather not deal with the stress, we highly recommend outsourcing your payroll to a company like Gusto.
-They’ll take the headache out of everything from paying your employees the right amount at the right time to handling pesky withholding calculations and payroll taxes.
-Whenever you need to check your records, you’ll have automatically generated pay stubs to review with all the essential information.
+That’s why it often makes sense to outsource your payroll to a company like Gusto.
+Gusto is a popular payroll company that can handle everything from paying your employees the right amount at the right time to handling withholding calculations and payroll taxes.
+When you need to check your records, you’ll have automatically generated pay stubs to review with all the essential information.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.